 The concept is valuable for addressing both environmental impact and competitiveness challenges in EU agriculture.
 From an environmental perspective, it provides a key indicator of pesticide dependency in EU agricultural consumption.
-This allows for a more accurate detection and localisation of potential negative externalities1 - such as soil degradation, water contamination, and air pollution - that adversely affect biodiversity and human health.
-While these environmental damages frequently originate in production countries, their impacts extend beyond borders.
+This allows for a more accurate detection and localisation of potential negative externalities - such as soil degradation, water contamination, air pollution, and loss of biodiversity - which often occur in production countries but have global impact.
 For example, biodiversity loss was ranked as the third most severe threat humanity will face in the next 10 years in the World Economic Forum's Global Risks Report 2022.
-Moreover, EU consumers may experience moral culpability regarding their indirect contribution to pesticide exposure and associated health impacts affecting populations in trading partners.
 Integrating this metric into trade policies would help prevent the outsourcing of environmental harm to exporting countries, ensuring that EU sustainability efforts extend beyond its borders.

 From an economic perspective, it highlights the competitiveness implications of EU pesticide reduction targets.
-So far, EU regulations on pesticides applying to imported and domestic products primarily focus on residues rather than usage during production, by establishing Maximum Residue Limits (MRLs).2 By comparing the footprints of imports and domestic production, it is possible to show how differences in regulatory standards shape agricultural practices and production costs.
+So far, EU regulations on pesticides applying to imported and domestic products primarily focus on residues rather than usage during production, by establishing Maximum Residue Limits (MRLs).
+By comparing the footprints of imports and domestic production, it is possible to show how differences in regulatory standards shape agricultural practices and production costs.
 Producers operating under less stringent regulations can apply pesticides more intensively, while benefiting from lower compliance costs, meaning imports with higher phytosanitary footprint may have a competitive advantage over EU domestic products.
-Thus, the phytosanitary footprint serves as a benchmark for understanding competitive imbalances in global agricultural trade.
+Thus, the

-1 It is worth noting that the phytosanitary footprint does not assess environmental harm directly, as the impact depends on the toxicity and persistence of each substance.
+&lt;sup>1 It is worth noting that the phytosanitary footprint does not assess environmental harm directly, as the impact depends on the toxicity and persistence of each substance.